rdg/map-and-territory/guidance/process/implementation_standards.md

 This document defines the technical standards and best practices that apply to all implementation work.
 These standards ensure consistency, maintainability, and quality across all features.

+Phase Context: during the active Forward‑Ever phase we do not introduce feature flags or back‑compat scaffolding for core seams; migrate all consumers within the ticket (see `guidance/process/forward_ever_phase.md`).

 ## Universal Code Quality Standards

 All code must meet these baseline requirements regardless of complexity: